Full and Happy Bellies

 4. Rest

 Tired?
 Don’t go get a quadruple latte.
 Take a few minutes to lie down and let your body recharge.
-If it’s tired and you caffeinate, you’re just going against it and that’s not going to work out well for you in the end.
+If you’re tired and you caffeinate, you’re just going against it and that’s not going to work out well for you in the end.

 5. Herbal Remedies